Nini-gal/ParcelCollectorManagement-1/README.md

 mvn test
 ```
 ## Known limitations
--All data is in-memory only — nothing is saved between runs, aside from the one hardcoded demo student/parcel.
+-All data is in-memory only
+-Nothing is saved between runs, aside from the one hardcoded demo student/parcel.
 -Admin login is a hardcoded check (admin / password) rather than a real authentication system.
 -There's no persistence layer (database or file storage) yet